Expedition 53: Progress MS-07 resupply

-EVA 3 - Canadarm2 Camera Install
+EVA 3 - Canadarm2 camera install

 On October 20, Bresnik and Acaba exited the station for their 3rd spacewalk of the mission.
 They installed a new camera system on the end of Canadarm2's LEE, an HD camera on the starboard truss of the ISS and replaced a fuse on the Dextre robotic arm.
 Bresnik also installed a new radiator grapple bar, prepped one of two spare pumps and started work on the second.
 This was Bresnik's 5th career spacewalk, bringing his total EVA hours to 32, and Acaba's third spacewalk, bringing his total hours to 19.

 November 2017 - Science and Cygnus

-Science Ambassadors, Space Culture and Research
+Science ambassadors, space culture and research

 In addition to their duties as researchers and maintenance technicians, astronauts Vande Hei and Acaba shared their science and technology studies with students from Shaker Heights High School in Cleveland, Ohio.
 The crew also documented life aboard the station for the CSA's study called "At Home in Space", testing a hypothesis that despite their different backgrounds, due to the isolation and confined environment of the ISS, astronauts share a common space culture.
 Vande Hei also setup gear to analyze the air in the space station for dust to highlight any health impacts and maintain crewmember well being.
 Nespli participated in a Fine Motor Skills study and how those motor skills are affected by a microgravity environment.
 To monitor microgravity vision impairment, Misurkin, Ryazanskiy, Nespoli and Vande Hei examined each other's eyes.

 Cygnus CRS OA-8E "S.S.
-Gene Cernan" Resupply
+Gene Cernan" resupply

 After a scrubbed launch attempt on November 11, the Cygnus resupply ship, named after Gene Cernan, launched atop an Orbital ATK Antares rocket on November 12 from the Wallops Flight Facility in Virginia.
-The spacecraft docked with the ISS on November 14th with 7,400 pounds of research and supplies.
+The spacecraft docked with the ISS on November 14 with 7,400 pounds of research and supplies.
 The Bigelow Expandable Activity Module (or BEAM) was outfitted in late November for future stowage operations by removing excess gear including inflations tanks and sensors.
 The old gear from BEAM and trash was placed into the Cygnus resupply ship for disposal.
-The spacecraft was detached from the station on December 5th by Vande Hei, Acaba and ground controllers.
+The spacecraft was detached from the station on December 5 by Vande Hei, Acaba and ground controllers.

-December 2017 - Station Handover to Expedition 54
+December 2017 - Station handover to Expedition 54

 On December 13, with an official change of command ceremony, Expedition 53 Commander Randy Bresnik handed the station over to Expedition 54 Commander Alexander Misurkin.
 They undocked from the station on December 14, ending Expedition 53 and starting Expedition 54.
 They touched down later that day southeast of Dzhezkazgan in Kazakhstan.
 At the end of the mission, Bresnik had logged 150 days in space over two missions, Ryazanskiy had 306 days over two missions and Nespoli logged 313 days over three missions.